MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/06b-CreateProvisioningPackage.md

 ---
 title: Creating a Provisioning Package for a Windows IoT Core Image
-author: jadali,lmaung
-ms.author: jadali, lmaung
-ms.date: 09/20/2018
-ms.topic: article
+author: John Adali, Lwin Maung, Concurrency ms.author: John Adali, Lwin Maung, Concurrency ms.date: 09/20/2018 ms.topic: article
 description: Description on how to create a provisioning package for a Windows IoT Core Image